-- Raising awareness of soil quality issues at individual level, - Supporting collective learning process by facilitating access to scientific results and technical tools. - · Facilitating multi-stakeholder discussion around a shared reality, - Facilitating cultural change (e.g. move from a view of soil as support to a view of living soils), - Providing technical tools (VSA an soil profiles) that play a role of intermediary objects that can facilitate a recomposition of the understanding of soil issues and enable an integrated assessment of many dimensions of soil guality
+- · Raising awareness of soil quality issues at individual level, - Supporting collective learning process by facilitating access to scientific results and technical tools, - Facilitating multi-stakeholder discussion around a shared reality, - Facilitating cultural change (e.g. move from a view of soil as support to a view of living soils), - Providing technical tools (VSA an soil profiles) that play a role of intermediary objects that can facilitate a recomposition of the understanding of soil issues and enable an integrated assessment of many dimensions of soil quality d.
+Key lessons learnt from the case studies